dotnet/arcade/cmake-scenarios.md

 Note: Since an existing development machine is being used, the machine could have the declared version of CMake.

 ### Outcome #2: Build fails
+**Current**:

-**Current**:  Build fails saying CMake, which is a prerequisite is not available on the machine.
+ 1. Build fails saying CMake, which is a prerequisite is not available on the machine.
 I try to download CMake based on the error message.
 I am not certain on what version to download.
+ 2. Build fails in strange ways due to a version of CMake present on the machine, and thus making it difficult to trace back.

 **Desired**:
  1. On a clean machine, the desired experience should be same as earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)